-If not specified, named calculates a default value based on the number of detected CPUs: 1 for a single CPU, and the number of detected CPUs minus one for machines with more than 1 CPU.

-This cannot be increased to a value higher than the number of CPUs (see -n on how to override the value).
+This option tells named the number of #listeners worker threads to listen on, for incoming UDP packets on each address.
+If not specified, named calculates a default value based on the number of detected CPUs: 1 for 1 CPU, and the number of detected CPUs minus one for machines with more than 1 CPU.
+This cannot be increased to a value higher than the number of CPUs.
+If -n has been set to a higher value than the number of detected CPUs, then -U may be increased as high as that value, but no higher.